Blog – Posted on Monday, Feb 04

 64. Those Across the River by Christopher Buehlman (2011)

-Plagued by memories of the First World War, failed academic Frank Nichols and his wife move to the sleepy Georgian town of Whitbrow, where Frank intends to write about the history of his family’s old estate and the horrors that took place there.
+In Those Across the River, failed academic Frank Nichols and his wife move to the sleepy Georgian town of Whitbrow.
+There, Frank intends to write about the history of his family’s old estate and the horrors that took place there.
 But as Frank knows, history is not easily forgotten — and under the small-town charm and southern hospitality lurks an unspoken presence that has been waiting for a debt of blood to be paid.

 65. The Last Werewolf by Glen Duncan (2011)

-Jacob Marlowe is a werewolf with class: he reads Kant, drinks Scotch, and enjoys all means of modern sophistication.
+This sexy thriller centers on Jacob Marlowe, a werewolf with class: he reads Kant, drinks Scotch, and enjoys all means of modern sophistication.
 However (like so many intellectuals), he’s also undergoing an existential crisis: Jacob has to kill and eat a person every time there’s a full moon, and he doesn’t want to do it anymore.
 Fully prepared to commit suicide, he’s stopped in his tracks when he learns one of his friends has been murdered, and embarks on a path of fatal vengeance — which, ironically, just might give him a reason to live again.

 66. Zone One by Colson Whitehead (2011)